 - The Law Enforcement Personnel Children's Scholarship - Available to a child of Law Enforcement Personnel or a child whose parent is deceased but was a member of Law Enforcement Personnel.

-- The Order of Amaranth Scholarship - Available to students whose parents are active members in an Indiana Masonic Lodge.
+- The Order of Amaranth Scholarship - Available to students who are related to an active member of the Order of the Amaranth who is affiliated with the Masonic Fraternity.

 - The Raymond R. Best Scholarship - Available to Indiana residents in the College of Engineering.